 As Andhraites love eating spicy food, Avakaya is spicy as well and as garlic pods are generously added in this Mango Pickle, this accompaniment is bound to be seasoned and sharp!

-Moreover, Avakai Pickle even has a strong flavour of mustard and fenugreek.
+Moreover, Avakai Pickle even has a strong flavor of mustard and fenugreek.
 Made in almost every Andhraite’s household, a meal for them seems incomplete without the serving of Avakaya.

-You cal also add lots of chopped ginger to this pickle and make Allam Avakaya.
+You cal also add lots of chopped ginger to this pickle and make Allam Avakaya or add lots of garlic cloves and make Garlic Avakaya.

 This spicy accompaniment is relished with yogurt and steamed rice.
 Having eaten the same at one of my friend’s place who happens to be from Andhra Pradesh, I can say that when it comes to pickle, this Avakai scores ten on ten!

 Make sure that you relish Aavakaya without fail this summer, read my easy recipe for the same and prepare a jarful of Avakaya soon!

 Use sour raw mango to make this mango pickle.
-They are the best when the season just starts for Mangoes that is in May June.
+They are the best when the season just starts for Mangoes that is in May or June.

 Cut them into even pieces.
 You can also get them cut from the vendors who have cutting machines.
 They sit all over the local vegetable market in India.

 Make sure to cover the pickle with oil at all times.
 It will ensure it doesn’t go bad.

 This Andhra style pickle uses Sesame Oil.
-Replacing it with any other oil will not give the same flavour.
+Replacing it with any other oil will not give the same flavor.

 Always use a clean dry glass jar to store the pickle.
-A plastic one will leave a smell in the pickle which will be very non appetising.
+A plastic one will leave a smell in the pickle which will be very unappetizing.

 How to make Tomato Avakaya?